Food and Agriculture Organization (FAO)

 Company Plans

-In line with its mission, FAO is continually striving to overcome hunger and promote sustainable agricultural practices for the future.
-The organization's strategic plans are centered on bolstering international partnerships and pioneering innovative solutions to address emerging food security issues such as those resultant from climate change and pandemics like avian influenza.
-One significant plan involves enhancing livestock productivity, aiming to drastically reduce the global use of antibiotics, critical to achieving a sustainable agricultural future.
+The FAO continues to pursue its mission of combating hunger and promoting sustainable agricultural practices.
+Its strategic plans focus on strengthening international partnerships and pioneering innovative solutions to tackle emerging food security issues, including those resulting from climate change and pandemics like avian influenza.
+A key initiative involves enhancing livestock productivity with the aim of significantly reducing global antibiotic usage, which is essential for achieving a sustainable agricultural future.